treeverse/lakeFS-samples/14-migrate-or-clone-repo/README.md

 ## Prerequisites
 * Docker installed on your local machine
 * Source and a target lakeFS environments (you can deploy one independently (https://docs.lakefs.io/deploy/) or use the hosted solution lakeFS Cloud (https://lakefs.cloud)
+* Source repository
-* Object storage for both source and target lakeFS repositories
+* Object storage for target repository but don't create target repository ahead of time (you will create the target repo in the notebook)

 ## Setup